One in four people are affected by Dry Mouth.

 In today’s polypharmacy society (patients taking multiple medications) dry mouth is a real problem, affecting 40 percent of older adults.
 As a society we are living longer thanks to modern medicine, however, it is not without a cost.
 Pharmaceuticals are used to treat specific problems, yet have a plethora of side effects.
-The most common among them is dry mouth.
-Once you start increasing the number of prescriptions you take, you increase your chances of having dry mouth or perpetuating an existing problem if you are currently suffering from dry mouth.
+The most common among them is cotton mouth.
+Once you start increasing the number of prescriptions you take, you increase your chances of having dry mouth or perpetuating an existing problem if you are currently suffering from the condition.

-Another common cause of dry mouth is Sjogren’s Syndrome, which is an immune disorder that affects both your tear glands and your salivary glands leaving you with dry eyes and mouth.
+Another common cause of the condition is Sjogren’s Syndrome, which is an immune disorder that affects both your tear glands and your salivary glands leaving you with dry eyes and mouth.
 For these patients, they also experience negative effects on their teeth due to lack of saliva.

 Lastly, patients who have undergone radiation to the head and neck for cancer treatments are very susceptible to dry mouth.
 Unfortunately due to the aggressiveness of cancer treatments, these patients often never experience normal salivary flow following radiation treatments.

 Other than dry mouth being annoying and giving you that constant feeling of having cotton in your mouth or making it difficult to swallow, you may also experience negative outcomes at your next dental visit.
 Saliva has many functions, some of which include:

 - A wetting agent

 - Being the first step in the digestion process